jackalnom/centralcoastcauldrons/APISpec.md

 ### 3.1.
 Get Barrel Purchase Plan - `/barrels/plan` (POST)

 Gets the plan for purchasing wholesale barrels.
+The call passes in a catalog of available barrels and the shop returns back which barrels they'd like to purchase and how many.

 **Request**: